mananmadan/Learning-Perspectives/README.md

 2>Then stored them into a text file (Result file in Experiment1 Folder).

-3>Then I repeated the same process for Index file which is basically index file of sumitra arora
+3>Then I repeated the same process for Index file which is basically index of the book sumitra arora

 4>Now after that we stored all the Nouns of Index File into a Hash Map